ggiannarakis/ggiannarakis.github.io/_pages/about.md

 After fulfilling my mandatory military service in Greece, I worked at the [National Observatory of Athens](https://github.com/Agri-Hub) for two years where I primarily developed and improved digital products for sustainable agriculture.
-In August 2023, I joined [HP](https://www.hp.com/us-en/home.html) using data science and analytics to drive growth in an e-commerce setting.
+In August 2023, I joined [HP](https://www.hp.com/us-en/home.html) where I am using data science and analytics to drive growth in an e-commerce setting.